Batyoaron/thm-writeups/b3dr0ck/README.md

 Lets try cracking the MD5 hash with CrackStation!
 <img src = "crackstation.png">
 <br>
-Successful!
+Success!
 Lets hope this is the root password

 ```
 fred@ip-10-10-246-196:~$ su - root